-We understand how difficult it is for children and their parents/carers as they move into a new class or a new school.
-We do all we can, according to the individual needs of the child, to make transition between classes, including from Pre-School, as smooth as possible.
+We understand how difficult it is for children and their families as they move into a new class or a new school.
+We do all we can, according to the individual needs of the child, to make transition between classes, including from Pre- School, as smooth as possible.
 This may include for example:

-- Additional meetings for the parents/carers and child with the new teacher and if appropriate the SENDCo. - Additional visits to the classroom/school in order to become familiar with the environment. - Opportunities to take photographs of key people to make a transition booklet.
+- Additional meetings for the family and child with the new teacher and if appropriate the SENCo. - Additional visits to the classroom/school in order to become familiar with the environment. - Opportunities to take photographs of key people to make a transition booklet.